to see the current roster of lab members.](/media/3DIM_Apr26_FINAL_hu407bedbfc9af14d591fd4603bf75d29d_3885416_89cdcbd6f4763a74dd0cfc4b97188be9.webp)

 See our news archive»

-Nature Communications paper about single-shot deflectometric eye tracking is featured in University of Arizona News, Optics.org, Phys.org, and more…
+Nature Communications paper about single-shot deflectometric eye tracking is featured in University of Arizona News, Optics.org, Phys.org, “The Morning Voice” on KVOI Radio and more…

 Accurate Eye Tracking from Dense 3D Surface Reconstructions using Single-Shot Deflectometry.